48th Fighter Wing Reactivates the 495th Fighter Squadron

 |Downloads:

-This work, 48th Fighter Wing Reactivates the 495th Fighter Squadron, by SrA John Ennis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 48th Fighter Wing Reactivates the 495th Fighter Squadron [Image 5 of 5], by A1C Cedrique Oldaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT